LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 permalink: agent-manager-workspace-workspace-configuration-salesforce-integration-guide.html
 isTutorial: false
 date: 2019-01-22 08:24:13 +0000
-published: true

 ---
 The LiveEngage Salesforce Widget will allow SFDC information to be viewed inside the platform, as well as enabling records to be created and chat/messaging transcripts to be attached to them.
 In addition, the app will include back-end setup that will allow the SFDC admin to customize the default settings for their organization.
-This guide sets out the steps to install, configure, and start working with the LiveEngage App for Salesforce.
+This guide sets out the steps to install, configure, and start working with the LiveEngage app for Salesforce.

 **Please note:** The information in this guide refers to both chat and messaging, unless otherwise indicated.